DexerMatters/dexerblog-docs/Notes/PLT/Essence of Incremental Parsers.md

 # Background
 Nowadays, incremental language servers, type checker and structural editor have achieved distinctive progress on improving developers' coding experience.
 Editors like what Hazel has made unveil the great extensibility and versatility of programming in an incremental way.
 This article shows an efficient approach on modern parser design with inspirations from previous work.

+This article describes my implementation of an incremental parser decently.
+It aims to be self contained with all the relevant details about the work.

 # Grammar
 Grammar is a set of named rules for lexers and parsers to automatically apply to the input and transform it into a structure.